 Following the entry into force of the AFMP in 2002, the Swiss immigration authorities have become stricter with non-EU nationals.
 Indeed, as EU nationals have since then been entitled to reside and work in Switzerland, the Swiss immigration authorities have been able to use discretionary power to limit immigration into the country only while reviewing permit applications in favour of non-EU nationals.

-That being said, over the past few years, it seems also that the Swiss immigration authorities have become less flexible towards EU nationals who do not (yet) fully benefit from the AFMP, such as Croatian nationals, as well as EU nationals seconded to Switzerland.
+That being said, over the past few years, it also seems that the Swiss immigration authorities have become less flexible towards EU nationals who do not (yet) fully benefit from the AFMP, such as Croatian nationals, as well as EU nationals seconded to Switzerland.
 The same approach has been observed in relation to EU nationals applying for Swiss residence permits without gainful activity (there is notably a more conservative review as to whether applicants have sufficient financial means to support their stay in the country).
-In our view, this new protectionist trend is linked to the current political climate in Switzerland that has preceded the adoption on 9 February 2014 by the Swiss electorate of the initiative against mass immigration.
+In our view, this new protectionist trend is linked to the current political climate in Switzerland that preceded the adoption on 9 February 2014 by the Swiss electorate of the initiative against mass immigration.

-The option chosen by the Swiss government seems to be a good compromise that respects the AFMP and the Swiss citizens' will, even if one might question whether it is still fully in line with the initial objective of the initiative.
+The option chosen by the government seems to be a good compromise that respects the AFMP and the Swiss citizens' will, even if one might question whether it is still fully in line with the initial objective of the initiative.

 1 Rayan Houdrouge is a partner at Lenz & Staehelin.